-The Daniel Price Memorial Fund for Aspiring Artists was established to give exceptional fine arts graduates of the New Orleans Center for Creative Arts (NOCCA) an opportunity to pursue higher educational studies in a fine arts discipline.
-The scholarship will enable future generations of young, talented artists like Daniel to follow their artistic passions while obtaining a college degree.
-You can learn more and contribute to the fund by clicking here.
+The Daniel Price Memorial Fund for Aspiring Artists was established to give exceptional graduates of the New Orleans Center for Creative Arts (NOCCA) the opportunity to pursue higher educational studies in Daniel’s beloved arts disciplines: music and visual arts.
+You can learn more and contribute to the Fund by clicking here.

-We strongly encourage all viewers of this site to contribute to the Memorial Fund.
+We strongly encourage all of our website visitors to contribute to the Memorial Fund.
 Any and all donations are greatly appreciated.

 Daniel loved nothing more than for others to find joy through his artwork.
 Please browse through his online gallery.

 Purchasing prints, giclees, and cheese plates featuring Daniel’s artwork